cpb-/yocto-cooker/README.md

 The following attributes can be used:

 - `url`: the URL used to download the layer.
-If missing, `chef` will consider that the layer is already present and will not try to download anything.
-- `dir`: the path of the layer relative to the directory where you run `chef`.
-If `url` is present, this is the place to store the downloaded layer.
-If `url` is absent the layer must already be there and in that case `dir` is mandatory.
+This attribute is mandatory.
 - `method`: the way to handle the versionning of the layer. `chef`is currently developped mainly for `git`.
 Other methods will be available in the future.
+The `ignore` method tells `chef` to not download anything and to consider that the layer is already preset?
+- `dir`: the path of the layer relative to the directory where you run `chef`. if `method` is not `ignore` the layer must already be there and `dir` is mandatory.
+Otherwise, this is the place to store the downloaded layer.
 - `branch`: the `git` branch to use.
 Especially usefull when no `commit` is given.
 - `commit`: the `git` index of the revision desired.

 `chef` aims to build reproducible systems.
 Using a specific `commit` number for each layer is the best way to do this.

 If only a `branch` attribute is given, `chef` will try to pull the last remote update if an `url` is present.
 But this is not as reproducible as giving a fixed `commit` number.

 ### Common layers